TransformerOptimus/SuperAGI/superagi/tools/google_calendar/README.md

 ## Configuring your Client ID, Secret Key and Authenticating Calendar with SuperAGI

-Once the ClientID and Secret Key is obtained, you can configure and authorize Calendar to be used with SuperAGI by following these steps:
+Once the ClientID and Secret Key are obtained, you can configure and authorize Calendar to be used with SuperAGI by following these steps:

 1. Add your Client ID and Client Secret Key on the toolkit page and click on “Update Changes”